 The Great organ

-Heading back towards the nave from the portal, visitors discover to their left the great organ hanging in the bird’s nest in the triforium.
+Heading back towards the nave from the portal, visitors discover the great organ hanging in the bird’s nest in the triforium to their left.
 Its 14th-century buffet extends across an entire span of the nave.

 The pulpit of Geiler von Kaysersberg

-Two nave spans further away, the magnificent hexagonal pulpit in flamboyant gothic style features statuary of some fifty small figurines.
-This work by Hans Hammer for the preacher, Geiler of Kaysersberg, is no longer in use today, for practical reasons.
-It is from here that Bible readings read during mass were explained and discussed.
+Two naves span further away, and you’ll see the magnificent hexagonal pulpit in flamboyant gothic style, featuring the sculpture of some fifty small figurines.
+This work by Hans Hammer for the preacher Geiler of Kaysersberg is no longer in use today for practical reasons.
+From here, Bible readings read during mass were explained and discussed.

-This very richly decorated pulpit expresses in the magnificence of its sculptures, the essential importance of the Bible, the words of which must be announced until the ends of the earth.
+This very richly decorated pulpit expresses, in the magnificence of its sculptures, the essential importance of the Bible, the words of which must be announced until the ends of the earth.
 Notice the small sculpture of a dog on the stairs.
-It depicts the time when Geiler of Kaysersberg came to preach on this pulpit, accompanied by his dog.
+It depicts when Geiler of Kaysersberg came to preach on this pulpit, accompanied by his dog.

 The Transept (interior)